 We may vary these Terms of Service from time to time and will advise you by email when changes are made.
 You should refer to the Hotel Link Pay website (https://www.hotellinksolutions.com/hotel-link-pay/terms of service) for the latest version of the Terms of Service.
-You shall be deemed to have accepted any variations or amendments unless you inform us in writing at firstname.lastname@example.org of your refusal to accept the variation or amendment within 14 day of its publication.
-If you refuse to accept the variation or amendment we reserve the right to terminate the agreement with you.
+You shall be deemed to have accepted any variations or amendments unless you inform us in writing at firstname.lastname@example.org of your refusal to accept the variation or amendment within 14 days of its publication.
+If you refuse to accept the variation or amendment, we reserve the right to terminate the agreement with you.

 5. Services Provided

 Hotel Link makes available to you (as detailed within this Terms of Service) the ability to receive payment for goods and services (supplied by you as an accommodation provider).
 We facilitate the settlement of the payment to you utilising the details registered by you within the Onboarding / Service Request form.
-The payments types we support currently are as follows:
+The payments types which we support currently are as follows:

-a) Credit card (Visa, MasterCard)
+a) Credit card (Visa, MasterCard).

-b) Debit cards (Visa, MasterCard)
+b) Debit cards (Visa, MasterCard).

-Settlements / payments will be made to your account only when;
+Settlements / payments will be made to your account only when:

 a) The goods and services have been provided (i.e. on the check-out date), or